keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Neptune is a fully managed graph database. popular graph dataset examples include social networks (Instagram, Facebook, Tiktok, etc.) or knowledge graphs (Wikipedia).
 Neptune is highly available across 3 AZs with up to 15 read replicas.
 Can store up to billions of relations and query the graph with millisecond latency.

+Timestream is a fully managed serverless time series database.
+It has built-in time-series analytics functions, helping you identify trends and patterns in near real time.
+It can automatically scale up or down to adjust capacity.
+It stores and analyzes trillions of events per day and is 1,000 times faster & 1/10th of the cost of relational databases.

 --------
 **Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
 It can do facial analysis and facial search to do user verification and people counting.